Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Results

 In Figure~\ref{fig:qf_obs} (right), we compare our simulations to the SAGA survey.
 We take results for the SAGA survey from \citet{Mao2021}.
 SAGA's definition of quiescence is based on the absence of significant H$\alpha$ emission, which probes star formation on short timescales, so here we use only our time criterion for quiescence: no star formation in a galaxy within the last 200 Myr.
 The inner (darker) error bars on the SAGA data are shot noise, and the outer (lighter) error bars are an estimate of the impact of maximal incompleteness, by making the assumptions that the photometry of satellite candidates is complete to spectroscopic limits and that all spectroscopic non-detections are quiescent.

-We select simulated galaxies in projection such that they lie within 300 projected kpc from the host.
+We select simulated galaxies such that they lie within 300 projected kpc from the host.
 We allow foreground and background galaxies within $\pm2$ Mpc of the host to scatter within the mock survey area if their line-of-sight velocities are within $\pm275\,\rm{km/s}$ of the host's velocity, which is the same velocity cut used by SAGA \citep{Mao2021}.
 We perform this mock observation along 1000 lines of sight per host, so the scatter in this panel is representative of both host-to-host and line-of-sight variations.
 Our projected selection allows some non-satellites to be counted in the satellite sample, which are more likely to be star-forming than satellites of similar mass (see Figure~\ref{fig:qf_isolated}).
 This shifts the mean simulation quiescent fraction down about 0.1 for $\Mstar=10^{8-9}\,\Msun$ and moves the lower bound of the distribution for $\Mstar=10^{6-7}\,\Msun$ down by 0.3.
-We also note that the mean simulation quiescent fraction actually increases by about 0.1 for $\Mstar\approx10^{7-8}\,\Msun$ to become more consistent with the LG in that mass range.
+However, we also note that the mean simulation quiescent fraction actually increases by about 0.1 for $\Mstar\approx10^{7-8}\,\Msun$, away from the SAGA data.
 The lowest-mass bin of SAGA is more consistent with the lower bound of the simulation distribution in this panel compared to the left panel, and given the large estimated observational uncertainty.
-Thus, one possible explanation for the difference between the measured quiescent fractions in the LG and the SAGA survey could be the inclusion of non-satellites in the SAGA sample.
+Thus, one partial explanation for the difference between the measured quiescent fractions in the LG and the SAGA survey could be the inclusion of non-satellites in the SAGA sample.

-The host-to-host averages in both panels of Figure~\ref{fig:qf_obs} are quite similar, and the scatter amongst hosts is large, especially for the HI-based definition of quiescence (left panel).
-The simulation average lies between the LG and SAGA, and the simulations are typically consistent with both at the 68 per cent level, which may imply differences in host environments in the observed samples.
-However, our results are somewhat more consistent with the LG because most satellites with $\Mstar<10^7\,\Msun$ are quiescent.
-We explore possible physical differences in host environments that could lead to disparate quiescent fractions of satellites in the next section.